VA Loan Inspection Requirements

 - Heat – The unit must have a source of heat that provides for a safe and comfortable environment.
 If the main source of heat is a wood burning stove, the unit will also need to have a secondary system that can provide minimum of 50 degrees air to circulate among the plumbing.

-- Water – Unit needs to have reliable supply of fresh, sanitized water.
+- Water – The unit needs to have a reliable water supply that is fresh, sanitized, and includes hot water.

 - Ventilation – To prevent problems that can occur from excess heat buildup or too much moisture, areas above the house such as an attic, as well as areas under the home like basements and crawl spaces, must have necessary vents.